CesiumGS/3d-tiles/README.md

 ```
 The top-level `box` property is an array of six numbers that define the bounding volume with the order `[west, south, east, north, minimum height, maximum height]`.
 Longitudes and latitudes are in radians, and heights are in meters above (or below) the WGS84 ellipsoid.

 The `geometricError` property is a nonnegative number that defines the error, in meters, introduced if this tile is rendered and its children are not.
-At runtime, the geometric error is used to compute _screen-space error_ (SSE), i.e., the error measured in pixels.
+At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), i.e., the error measured in pixels.
 The SSE determines _Hierarchical Level of Detail_ (HLOD) refinement, i.e., if a tile is sufficiently detailed for the current view or if its children should be considered.

 The `refine` property is an optional string that is either `"replace"` for replacement refinement or `"add"` for additive refinement.
 When `refine` is omitted, it defaults to `"add"`.